-- GP referrals are NOT available on Monday mornings
+- Please note that GP referrals are not available on Monday mornings.

+- A Phlebotomist is a person who performs Phlebotomy.
+The Phlebotomist is trained to draw blood from a patient.
 Phlebotomy is the process of making an incision in a vein with a needle.
-The procedure itself is known as a venipuncture.
-A person who performs phlebotomy is called a phlebotomist
+The procedure is called venepuncture.

-In the phlebotomy department, the phlebotomy will identify your child, confirm the blood tests that are required based on the forms supplied, draw the blood from the vein into the correct tubes whilst explaining the procedure to you and your child, put pressure on the point the vein that the needle was inserted into, to stop any bleeding and deliver the specimens of blood to the hospital laboratory.
+- The Phlebotomist will put pressure on the point of the vein that the needle was inserted into, to stop any bleeding and deliver the specimens of blood to the hospital laboratory.

 The results of the blood test will be sent to the doctor who ordered it.
 This could be your GP or a Consultant at the hospital.